selimslab/selimslab.github.io/_posts/2022-4-12-public-speaking.md

 ---

-Focus on the audience and what they need to get from this talk
+Focus on the audience

+What is the bottom line?

 Speak slow, deep, warm, passionate